How Is Adp Converted To Atp

 Understanding Metabolic Flexibility

 Metabolic flexibility, the ability of cells to switch between different metabolic pathways to meet changing energy demands, is a growing area of interest.
-Researchers are investigating how cells regulate ATP production through different pathways, such as oxidative phosphorylation and glycolysis, in response to nutrient availability, oxygen levels, and other environmental cues.
+Even so, researchers are investigating how cells regulate ATP production through different pathways, such as oxidative phosphorylation and glycolysis, in response to nutrient availability, oxygen levels, and other environmental cues.
 Understanding metabolic flexibility is essential for developing strategies to improve metabolic health and treat metabolic disorders such as diabetes and obesity.

 Therapeutic Applications